 How long will these products be supported on Windows XP?

 Standard support for Enterprise Products will be provided for a limited period of time as per the table above.
 Custom software support may be obtained after standard support ends.

 Will there be an additional charge for supporting these products on Windows XP after the Microsoft EOL date?

 Regular support is provided at no extra charge until the standard support on Windows XP ends.
-After the standard support ends, a custom software support package may be purchased.
+After the standard support ends, you may purchase a custom software support package.

 What should I do to obtain support on Windows XP after its EOL date?